 We realise that for many people this guidance will be very difficult to follow but please adhere to it as closely as you are able to.
 Your healthcare team will be able to help answer any specific questions you have around this, you can call our helpline on 0303 303 0303 or email us: firstname.lastname@example.org

-Everybody not considered to be at high-risk should be avoiding all unnecessary contact with other people and stay at home whenever possible.
-You should avoid gatherings of more than two people you do not live with and limit going outside to shopping for essential food items and one daily exercise activity.
+Everybody not considered to be at high-risk should be avoiding all unnecessary contact with other people and limit travelling on public transport whenever possible.
+You should avoid gatherings of more than six people you do not live with and limit going outside unnecessarily.
+You will need to maintain safe social distancing measures at all times.

 Public Health England has published guidance on how people can safely distance themselves from other people and how households can cope with a possible coronavirus infection.
 We advise you follow this guidance no matter where you live in the UK.